aackerman/talks/debugging-node/NOTES.md

 * http://dtrace.org/blogs/dap/2012/01/13/playing-with-nodev8-postmortem-debugging/

 TODO:
+* An example of using node-memwatch to log out when a memory leak is possibly happening
 * An example of using node-inspector to debug a problem
-* An example of using the node step debugger
 * An example of analyzing a core dump in manta/mdb
-* An example of using node-memwatch to log out when a memory leak is possibly happening

 ## Links